hampussanden/notes/content/python/data_wrangling/pandas_dataframe_importing_csv.md

 </div>

-### Load a csv while setting the index columns to First Name and Last Name
+### Read a csv file while setting the index columns to First Name and Last Name

 ```python